JackDanna/FogentRoleplayTemplate/README.md

 ## Effects

-An Effect simply describes some way a character or item could effect on the narrative.
+An Effect simply describes some way a character or item could have an effect on the narrative.
 Effects can be placed on characters or items.

 All effect have a "Name", "Description", "Duration", and "Source" though they may have additional fields beyond these.